kamwaro/Async-and-performance-notes/async_notes.md

 ### Chapter 1: Asynchrony --> Now and later:

 - It's about what happens when part of your program runs now and, another part of your program runs later.
-There's a gap between now and later where your program isnt actively executing.
+There's a gap between now and later where your program isn't actively executing.
 - Practically all nontrivial programs ever written (especially in JS) have in some way or another had to manage this gap.
 - Examples of when these gaps occur: